On the spectrum and ergodicity of a neutral multi-allelic Moran model

 A stronger condition for the existence of a $(t_N, b_N)$ chi-square cutoff (resp.\ total variation cutoff) is the existence of the limit

 for a function $G_k$ (resp. $H_k$), for $k \in \left[ K \right]$, satisfying:

 Actually, in this case the $(t_N, b_N)$ cutoff is said to be \emph{strongly optimal}, see e.g.\ Definition 2.2 and Proposition 2.2 in \cite{chen_cutoff_2008}.
-See Sections 2.1 and 2.2 of \cite{chen_cutoff_2008} and Chapter 2 in \cite{chen_cutoff_2006} for more details about the definition of $(t_N, b_N)$ cutoff and window optimality.
+See Chapter 2 in \cite{chen_cutoff_2006} and Sections 2.1 and 2.2 of \cite{chen_cutoff_2008} for more details about the definition of $(t_N, b_N)$ cutoff and window optimality.

 The next two results establish the existence of cutoff phenomena in the chi-square and the total variation distances for the multi-allelic Moran process driven by $\mathcal{L}_{N,p}$, for $p \ge 0$, when the initial distribution is concentrated at $N \mathbf{e}_k$, for $k \in \left[ K \right]$.
 In the chi-square case, we are able to explicitly provide the limit profile of the distance.
 Moreover, we prove that the total variation distance to stationarity of the mutation process driven by $\mathcal{L}_{N}$, i.e.\ for $p=0$, has a Gaussian profile when all the individuals are initially of the same type.